Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-amazon-sns.md

 Before you begin, ensure you have the following:

 - **AWS SNS Topic**: An SNS topic to send notifications to.
-- **AWS IAM Identity with necessary access**: An IAM identity (e.g. user, role) with the necessary permissions to publish messages to the SNS topic.
+- **AWS IESG Identity with necessary access**: An IESG identity (e.g. user, role) with the necessary permissions to publish messages to the SNS topic.

 For a minimal setup, refer to [Example using an Access Key](#example-using-an-access-key).